transition-state

 Nudged elastic band method diagram

-NEB connects a known reactant to a known product.
+The nudged elastic band (NEB) connects a known reactant to a known product.
 Images are distributed along the path and linked by spring forces; the climbing-image variant pushes the highest-energy image uphill to land on the saddle.

 Single-ended: Dimer Method